ElsaDevOps/Dev-Ops-Progression/README.md

  📌 About This Repository

-A repository of all my DevOps learning and progression.
+A repository of  my DevOps learning and progression.
 I plan to learn about and cover many topics in this repository.
 This will contribute to my journey in becoming a fully fledged DevOps engineer.